C.H. Gladman, Carl E. Hall, et al.

 2015 Dr. Jonghyun Yun (Bioinformatics) joined the department as an Associate professor, a Border Biomedical Research Center hire to support the Bioinformatics program.

 Dr. Helmut Knaust received a 2015 UT System Board of Regents' Outstanding Teaching Award.
-Dr. Knaust is the sixth awardee from the Department in 7 years.
+Dr. Knaust was the sixth awardee from the Department in 7 years.

 María Barraza-Ríos won UTEP's Distinguished Achievement Award for Service.